allyoushawn/allyoushawn.github.io/docs/uplift_model/metrics_exploratio.md

 nav_order: 10
 ---
 Before we jump into how to train uplift models, let's start with understanding the metrics used by these models.
+The package we used for evaluation is [scikit-uplift](https://www.uplift-modeling.com/en/latest/index.html).

 [Jupyter Notebook](https://github.com/allyoushawn/algorithms/blob/master/uplift_model/uplift_metric_exploration.ipynb)